gi1mic/gmc320/README.md

-# GQ Radiation Monitor Interface
+# GQ Radiation Monitor addon for Homeassistant

 This is a first pass at adding a GQ GMC-320 radiation monitor to homeassistant.
 It should work with other devices from the same manufacturer.